Pranitha26/nasscom-vsd-soc-program/DAY-1.md

 <img width="275" alt="image" src="https://github.com/user-attachments/assets/3b7a69b2-534b-4382-bdea-87b1e777b62c" />

-Some common apps used by use on an everyday basis.
+Some common apps are used by use on an everyday basis.

 <img width="352" alt="image" src="https://github.com/user-attachments/assets/68b444eb-e0ae-4179-9c77-1576f4c4c116" />

-On our systems, this is how the hardware of these apps look like, i.e, this is the representation of the chip
+On our systems, this is how the hardware of these apps looks like, i.e, this is the representation of the chip

 But, how do the chips become these apps??

-To answer that, there is a step by step process
+To answer that, there is a step-by-step process

 <img width="993" alt="image" src="https://github.com/user-attachments/assets/dd1fc0fc-85c3-43b4-9d0f-b869141c82c3" />

-First, these apps enter into blocks to system softwares, which converts the apps into binary language.
+First, these apps enter into blocks to system software, which converts the apps into binary language.

 <img width="360" alt="image" src="https://github.com/user-attachments/assets/ce188fe3-3600-4752-816f-24281f88779d" />